sajeetharan/technovate-demo/README.md

-# players App With Data API Builder
+# IPL Players App With Data API Builder

 A sample JAMstack application of Static Web Apps with Database Connections backed by Data API Builder for an Angular Application with Azure Cosmos DB (NOSQL API) as a database